FREQUENTLY ASKED QUESTIONS

 Concentrate on uphill and downhill work.
 The Everest Marathon course is basically downhill but there are two steep uphill sections which will be particularly difficult at altitude.
 You should log at least 50 miles (80 km) per week with a 15 – 20 mile run every weekend and a competitive event about once a month.
 Train on track, road and cross country terrain.

-From November 2018 there will be an online application form on this web site.
+As soon as the application form is on the website, those on our mailing list will be sent an e-mail.
 Selection will depend on the running experience you are able to provide (including any planned races).
 If you have suitable experience you will immediately be offered a place and asked to return the booking form with a deposit of £300 within 4 weeks.

 We expect participants to pay the trip cost from their own funds.
 Quite separately, we also ask participants to raise money through sponsorship.
-In the past this has been for the Everest Marathon Fund but, from 2018 this will be for Community Action Nepal This is not compulsory.
-Some people choose to raise money for a different charity, or ask for their money to be divided between our chosen charities and another charity.
+In the past this has been for the Everest Marathon Fund but, from 2018, this will be for Community Action Nepal This is not compulsory.
+Some people choose to raise money for a different charity, or ask for their money to be divided between our chosen charity and another charity.
 These days a lot of people find that it is a lot easier to raise money through online giving which we have arranged through Virgin Giving.

 BUT we do not allow you to raise charity sponsorship and then spend that money on your trip cost.

 The trip cost does not include any charitable donation but when the race ‘account’ is closed ( when all bills have been paid), any profit from the race organisation is donated to our chosen chraities.